 Budi joined PT Nipsea Paint and Chemicals Indonesia in 1970 and has been the President Director since 1990.
 Prior to that, Budi, who began his career as an HR & Payroll Executive, rose through a succession of leadership roles across areas including sales, marketing and general management.
-He was one of the pioneering team members who spearheaded the company's growth in the sian market.
-Under his leadership, both Trade Use and Industrial Use Industrial OEM and Motorcycle coatings businesses.
-Budi obtained his degree in 1976 from a private university in Indonesia
+He was one of the pioneering team members who spearheaded the company's growth in the Indonesian market.
+Under his leadership, both Trade Use and Industrial Use divisions secured the number 1 position in market share for Decorative, Industrial OEM and Motorcycle coatings businesses.
+Budi obtained his degree in 1976 from a private university in Indonesia.